Shopify AB Testing: How To Do It And When To Do It

 To collect proper data, and analyze traffic, heat maps, surveys, CRT, CPC, and 100s of such metrics, you can rely on Shopify’s native A/B testing tools or Google Analytics.
 Besides these tools, there are many third-party tools that you can use for your Shopify AB testing.

 However, keep in mind the budget, ease of use, and integration with Shopify before locking in one.
 The right tool not only simplifies the whole testing process but also ensures the results are reliable and accurate.
-In this matter, no tool comes close to Fibr AI—the industry's first free forever A/B testing.
+In this matter, no tool comes close to Fibr AI, the industry's leading AI A/B testing.

 Integrate Fibr AI seamlessly in your Shopify store and get all the insights and data without any hassle or errors.
 Quickly adjust CTA, headlines, and more, and boost your store with data-backed experiments.